Clean for 15 Versions. Version 1.0.16 Stole Your Inbox.

 ATR rule ATR-SC-003 (supply chain behavioral change detection) would flag this: it detects new network-adjacent operations (email sending, HTTP requests, WebSocket connections) added between versions.
 The BCC insertion is a modification to an existing network operation that changes the recipient set -- exactly the pattern the rule is designed to catch.

-SANDWORM_MODE: The Typosquatting Cluster
+A Typosquatting Cluster

-Every package in the cluster followed the same pattern: minimal functionality (often just re-exporting the legitimate package), plus a postinstall script that harvested `~/.ssh/id_rsa`, `~/.aws/credentials`, and all environment variables, then POSTed them to a Cloudflare Workers endpoint.
+Every package in the cluster followed the same pattern: minimal functionality (often just re-exporting the legitimate package), plus a postinstall script that harvested ~/.ssh/id_rsa, ~/.aws/credentials, and all environment variables, then POSTed them to a Cloudflare Workers endpoint.
 The exfiltration was Base64-encoded and sent as a "telemetry" payload to a domain that looked like a legitimate analytics service.

 Timeline